dXRtinXb/Go/README.md

 # Go Learning Journey

 This repository documents my learning process and exploration of the Go programming language, primarily guided by the official Go documentation.
-It contains code examples, small projects, and notes taken while studying Go's features, syntax, and best practices.
+It contains code examples and notes taken while studying Go's features, syntax, and best practices.

 ## 📚 Learning Approach